 Formula: SUM(Gross Revenue) / COUNT_DISTINCT(Transaction ID)

-Important Note: If there were only one transaction per row, you could use COUNT
+Important Note: If there were only one transaction per row, you could use COUNT, which counts total rows.
+But since transaction IDs repeat across rows, you need COUNT_DISTINCT.

 e.
 Net Revenue per Customer